ActivePose: Active 6D Object Pose Estimation and Tracking for Robotic Manipulation: EXPERIMENTS

-\textbf{Estimation Evaluation Metrics.} We report the \emph{success rate} (SR), defined as the percentage of trials where the final estimated 6D pose has a translation error below \ 5mm and a rotation error below \& 5°.
-Each method is tested in 10 trials per scenario.
+\textbf{Estimation metric.} We report \emph{success rate} (SR), defined as the percentage of trials whose final estimated 6D pose has translation error below 5\,mm and rotation error below $5^\circ$.
+Each method is tested for 100 trials per scenario.

-\textbf{Tracking Scenarios.} We test all trackers under four challenging conditions: \begin{enumerate} \item \emph{Long-range linear motion:} An object moves from point A to point B along a straight trajectory, where point B is at a random location. \item \emph{Circular rotational motion:} the object rotates around a fixed point on the table. \item \emph{Temporary occlusion:} the object is briefly occluded (up to 1s) during tracking, testing the system’s ability to maintain pose estimation or recover upon reappearance. \item \emph{Random spatial motion:} the object undergoes unpredictable translational and rotational movements in 3D space, including sharp turns and speed variations, stressing the tracker's ability to stably follow erratic trajectories. \end{enumerate}
+\textbf{Tracking scenarios.} We evaluate all trackers under four challenging conditions: \begin{enumerate} \item \emph{Long-range linear motion:} the object moves along a straight trajectory from point A to point B, where point B is randomized. \item \emph{Circular rotational motion:} the object rotates around a fixed point on the table, inducing large viewpoint changes. \item \emph{Temporary occlusion:} the object is briefly occluded (up to 1\,s), requiring recovery upon reappearance. \item \emph{Random spatial motion:} the object undergoes unpredictable translational and rotational motions in 3D, including sharp turns and speed variations. \end{enumerate}